 49. "I'm an Army veteran.
 My debit card is with a military-affiliated bank.
 Every time I pay for dinner at a restaurant, they bring it back, set it in front of my husband, and thank him for his service."

 "My husband was never in the military.
-The card has my name on it, and sometimes, they even have watched me pull it out of my bag!
+The card has my name on it, and sometimes, they've even watched me pull it out of my bag!

 "I’d already been teaching myself to do light maintenance on my car at that point.
-But that was when I started working hardcore — doing everything possible with my car myself — just so I can rub it in mens’ faces when they assume I can’t work on a car." —nikola2393
+But that was when I started working hardcore — doing everything possible with my car myself — just so I could rub it in men’s faces when they assumed I couldn't work on a car."

 51. "Occasionally, when my husband and I go out to eat, I'll order steak and he’ll go for the fish.
 The server (who took our order) nearly always gives the steak to him.
 I've even had a server move the steak knife from my side of the table to his, then put the fish knife next to me."